Óscar Almaraz Smer: Career

 Almaraz served as Secretary of Finance in the administration of Governor Eugenio Hernández Flores from 2004 to 2010, and from 2011 to 2013 was a local deputy for the Institutional Revolutionary Party (PRI).
 He was elected municipal president of Ciudad Victoria for the PRI, serving from 2016 to 2018.
 During his term, he oversaw infrastructure projects and policies related to basic services.

 Almaraz resigned from the party in 2021.
 That same year, he ran as the National Action Party (PAN) candidate for federal deputy for Tamaulipas's 5th district and was elected to the LXV Legislature, which sat until 2024.
 He held posts in the Commission on Federalism and Municipal Development and participated in the commissions on Migration Affairs, Budget, and Public Accounts.
-As a deputy, Almaraz introduced an iniative to amend Article 95 of the Constitution to make plagiarism a disqualifying factor for Supreme Court nominees.
+As a deputy, Almaraz introduced an initiative to amend Article 95 of the Constitution to make plagiarism a disqualifying factor for Supreme Court nominees.
 He also presented a bill to reform the Federal Penal Code so that violent deaths of women would be presumed feminicide and investigated as such from the outset.

 In the 2024 municipal election, Almaraz contested the mayoralty under the PAN banner, but was defeated by the Morena candidate Eduardo Gattás.

 In May 2024, the Auditoría Superior del Estado de Tamaulipas (State Audit Office of Tamaulipas) initiated an investigation into alleged irregular payments made to 18 companies during Almaraz's administration as municipal president of Ciudad Victoria.
 The audit office requested documentation from the municipal government, citing possible conflicts of interest, mismanagement of public funds, and potential damage to the municipal treasury.

 In 2025, Almaraz dedicated himself to his restaurant business, operating a venue called La Corte.